Mark Elworth Jr.: MAGA Patriots Party

 Early in the month of February 2021, Elworth filed paperwork to establish a MAGA Patriots Party, headquartered in North Platte, Nebraska.
 Elworth said the state Elections Division denied his filing arbitrarily, but Secretary of State Bob Evnen said Elworth’s filing was deficient.
 Elworth told a reporter that he was still working on getting his own Legal Marijuana NOW Party recognized by the state of Nebraska.

 Nebraska Legal Marijuana NOW Party

 On April 21, 2021, Legal Marijuana NOW gained official recognition as a state political party in Nebraska, earning the party ballot access for their candidates, and allowing Legal Marijuana NOW Party to register voters.
 And Elworth became chairperson of Nebraska Legal Marijuana NOW.

 Elworth was a Legal Marijuana NOW candidate for United States Representative from Nebraska’s 3rd Congressional District in 2022.

+In 2024, when the candidate he had recruited to run for U.S. Senate, Ken Peterson, was defeated in the primary by Kerry Eddy, who dropped out to support pro-cannabis independent candidate Dan Osborn, Elworth instead endorsed the anti-marijuana incumbent, Republican Deb Fischer, in the election.

+Colorado Libertarian Party

+Elworth moved to Colorado, in 2023, to run as a 2024 Libertarian candidate for U.S. Representative from Colorado's 3rd congressional district.

 Political candidacy

 Elworth has run numerous times for various offices, including: